-Comprehensive Security in Finland is a unique nationwide project full of events to be held throughout the centennial year 2017.
-For the first time, it will bring together all the principal actors in the field of security: the authorities, non-governmental organisations, companies and citizens.
-The partners include voluntary defence and security organisations, veteran organisations, and authorities and government agencies such as the National Board of Education, the Ministry of the Interior, the Ministry of Defence, the National Emergency Supply Centre, the Customs, the Police, the Rescue Services and the Emergency Response Centre and, locally, the Red Cross and the Voluntary Rescue Service Vapepa.
+Comprehensive Security in Finland is a unique nationwide project that began in the centennial year 2017 which was full of events presenting different security organisations.
+Project Sleep easy brought together all the principal actors in the field of security: the authorities, non-governmental organisations, companies and citizens, for the first time.
+The partners included voluntary defence and security organisations, veteran organisations, and authorities and government agencies such as the National Board of Education, the Ministry of the Interior, the Ministry of Defence, the National Emergency Supply Centre, the Customs, the Police, the Rescue Services and the Emergency Response Centre and, locally, the Red Cross and the Voluntary Rescue Service Vapepa.

 The project, which is aimed especially at young people, seeks to increase general awareness of overall security and motivate citizens to engage in voluntary defence and security efforts.
 Key priorities in the project are to pass on the veterans’ heritage and prevent social exclusion.
 At the same time, the project seeks to reinforce collaboration among those involved with comprehensive security and establish comprehensive security as a hallmark of Finland’s country image.
 To a great extent, this not-for-profit project will be implemented by volunteers, and the percentage of work carried out without any compensation is high.